De Sitter vacua -- when are `subleading corrections' really subleading?: Dangerous corrections?

 \subsubsection{Conifold modulus stabilisation}

 The only corrections involving the conifold modulus, and therefore affecting its stabilisation, are those associated with $\{\CKKb,\Ccon\}$.
-While $\Ccon$ is simply a shift of $\cD$, and thus can be trivially included in the solution (\refeq{eq:solz_largebeta}), the correction $\CKKb$ can be taken into account by solving perturbatively in a similar way to how the $1/\beta$ corrections were taken into account.
+The $\Ccon$ correction is suppressed by $1/\beta^3$ in the limit $\beta\gg 1$ and will therefore not be dangerous for the solution in the weakly-warped regime.
+The corrections {$\CKKb$} can be taken into account by solving perturbatively in a similar way to how the $1/\beta$ corrections were taken into account.
 We find that the vev of $\zeta$ gets corrected as (see \eqref{eq:solz_largebeta})